ethereum-optimism/SUPs/SUPs/SUP-NNNN.md

 | comm2_len | 0x0020 | length = 32 |
 | comm2_data | [32 bytes] | Second commitment hash |

-#### Optimization for Keccak256

-For batches containing only Keccak256 commitments, a more efficient encoding could omit the length prefix since these commitments are always 32 bytes.
-While this optimization would reduce gas costs, it has not been included in the main specification since Keccak256 Commitments are expected to be deprecated in the future.

 ### Implementation Requirements